XuzheZ/XuzheZ.github.io/_pages/services.md

 * IEEE Transactions on Medical Imaging
 * Medical Image Analysis
+* IEEE Journal of Biomedical and Health Informatics
 * MICCAI: International Conference on Medical Image Computing and Computer-Assisted Intervention